 9.5.5 No work can begin or an account set up under an export controlled award or proposed award until a TCP is in place and/or any required export control license has been issued.

 9.5.6 To implement this policy, the University will adopt an export controls compliance program that documents and disseminates information on roles, responsibilities and procedures for identification, approval, licensing and tracking of items or activities subject to the export control laws.
 The program will also include record-keeping, awareness training and procedures for self-assessment and monitoring.

-9.5.7 The administrative unit at the University that is charged with the responsibility for implementation of this Policy and development of related procedures is the Office of Research and Sponsored Projects.
+9.5.7 The administrative unit at the University that is charged with the responsibility for implementation of this Policy and development of related procedures is the Vice President for Information Resources and Planning.
 Export control compliance affects the entire University, so the ECO/EO must work closely with the Provost, appropriate Vice Presidents, the Deans, the Office of Legal Affairs, and the Institutional Compliance Officer.

 9.5.8 To monitor and review the University's implementation of the Export Control Program, the University will establish an Export Control Committee empowered to review all university operations affected by export control.
 The committee will prepare an annual report to the President concerning the status of the University's compliance with export control regulations.
 The committee will be comprised of the ECO and appointed representatives of:

 - Office of Research and Sponsored Projects

 - Human Resources

 - Academic Affairs

 - Graduate School